 Aspirantco SL are now the official marketing company for Excel Resorts, which is the management company for all the properties in the former Silverpoint portfolio.
-Excel Resorts cancelled the contract with Silverpoint and Mark Cushway for the sales and marketing of the resorts.
+Excel Resorts cancelled the contract with Silverpoint for the sales and marketing of the resorts.

-Carl Jenkins was the former second in command for Mark Cushway, but he resigned as he did not agree with the sales and marketing practices that were being used by Silverpoint.
+Carl Jenkins was the former second in command at Silverpoint, but he resigned as he did not agree with the sales and marketing practices that were being used by Silverpoint.
 His company Aspirantco Sl are endeavoring to readdress the past mistakes and operate within all legal boundaries.

 Inside Timeshare apologises to Carl Jenkins and Aspirantco SL for the misleading information published in the article.
 Inside Timeshare should have made more stringent checks on the sources.
 We hope that Carl Jenkins accepts this written apology.

 Today’s article is in response to many enquiries that Inside Timeshare receives on an almost daily basis, it centers around the promise of no win no fee claims.

 From the many companies now operating in this field, especially since the Spanish Supreme Court ruled that many contracts sold in Spain are illegal, this has become a growth industry.